moohka/java-final-project/README.md

 # java-final-project

-Management software for poultry farm
+a management software for poultry farm